geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 Geohot: That's actually super nice with the *.
 Okay.
 Yeah, I like it.
-I mean, how else are you going to say that there's...
+I mean, how else are you going to say that there's..
 Yeah.

 ##### **Wozeparrot** [[00:58:03](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=3483)]
 Right?